 Distance isn’t necessarily a bad thing.
 Nor can too much of it be a good thing.
-What about in relationships, or your marriage?
 When is distance an issue?
-But ultimately, why he is being distant.
+But ultimately, why he is being distant in the relationship.

 Being distant can have far too many meanings and reasons when it comes to relationships.
 A lot of times, distance can be something created out of normalcy.
 Sometimes it is unintentional, or intentional.
 And there is also healthy distance, such as respecting each other’s personal space.
 As in any relationship, or marriage, distance happens more often than you know.
 Key word: know.
 A lot of times you may just not notice it, until there’s an overabundance of it or a certain action, routine or behavior that becomes out of the ordinary.